atlarge-research/opendc/README.md

 gulp
 ```

-*Note: If you wish to use a configuration file from a different location, pass a `--config=` parameter, providing the relative path to the file to be used.*
+*Note: If you wish to use a configuration file from a different location, pass a `--config=...` parameter to the `gulp` command, providing the relative path to the file to be used.*

 ### Automatically triggered builds
 To make development easier, we've set up a `watch` task.
 With this task, you can quickly see what effects a certain change has on the program.
 It runs in the background, automatically triggering a rebuild of relevant files on file-change.